davebiagioni/news-bias-classifier/docs/README.md

 Input data was generated by:

-- Lemmatizing or reducing words to their root stems.
+- __Lemmatizing__ or reducing words to their stems.
 This makes it so that words like `run` and `ran` or `person` and `people` are seen as the same by the model, reducing the space of words the model needs to understand and thereby its complexity and training time.
-- Part of speech (POS) tagging.
+- __Part of speech tagging__.
 This helps the model disambiguate words that have the same surface forms like, e.g., "duck" or "can" which can be both nouns and verbs depending on context.
-- Truncating text below a certain number of words.
+- __Truncating input sequences__.
 This makes the model easier to train, and is also somewhat justifiable for news articles since the crux of the story often appears in the first paragraph or two.
-- Limiting the size of the vocabulary by throwing away all but the top `n` words.
+- __Limiting the size of the vocabulary__ by throwing away all but the top `n` words.
 In addition to speeding up training, this is justifiable from the point of view that political bias will often appear in the context of discussing popular topics such as the U.S. Presidency, where those words will be common across articles.

 ## Building and Training a Model